tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ## IX. <a id="section9"></a>Review Questions
 1. Give 2 advantages to using *event listeners* instead of *event handlers*
+1. Give a situation where you might use an *event handler* anyway
 1. What does an event handler (or event listener) "point" at?
 1. What are the two advantages of using arrow functions?